Arnold Zweig

-He is best known for his six-part cycle on World War I.

-Life and work
+Early life and education

-Zweig was born in Glogau, Prussian Silesia (now Głogów, Poland), the son of a Jewish saddler.
+Zweig was born in Glogau, Prussian Silesia (now Głogów, Poland), the son of Adolf Zweig, a Jewish shipping agent and harness maker, and his wife Bianca.
 (He is not related to Stefan Zweig.)
-After attending a gymnasium in Kattowitz (Katowice), he made extensive studies in history, philosophy and literature at several universities – Breslau (Wrocław), Munich, Berlin, Göttingen, Rostock and Tübingen.
+After attending a science-oriented gymnasium in Kattowitz (Katowice), between 1907 and 1914 he studied several branches of the humanities, history, philosophy and literature, at several universities – Breslau (Wrocław), Munich, Berlin, Göttingen, Rostock and Tübingen.
 He was especially influenced by Friedrich Nietzsche's philosophy.
 His first literary works, Novellen um Claudia (1913) and Ritualmord in Ungarn, gained him wider recognition.

+World War One

-Zweig volunteered for the German army in World War I and saw action as a private in France, Hungary and Serbia.
+Zweig volunteered for the German army in World War I and served as a private in France, Hungary and Serbia.
 He was stationed in the Western Front at the time when Judenzählung (the Jewish census) was administered in the German army.
 Shaken by the experience, he wrote in his letter dated 15 February 1917, to Martin Buber: "The Judenzählung was a reflection of unheard sadness for Germany's sin and our agony. ...
 If there was no antisemitism in the army, the unbearable call to duty would be almost easy."
 He began to revise his views on the war and came to view the war as one that pitted Jews against Jews.
 Later he described his experiences in the short story Judenzählung vor Verdun.
 The war changed Zweig from a Prussian patriot to an eager pacifist.